Skip to main content

 Each year, the City of Rochester sets aside 1% of the total development costs of qualifying capital (infrastructure) projects to help fund public art in the community.
 For example, a $3.5M bridge project would result in the City setting aside $35K for public art.
 The art does not necessarily have to be installed on that bridge.

 Most years, there are several capital projects that would contribute to this calculation.
 The City then has a variety of processes and programs to invest that money throughout the community.
-This formalized process began in Fiscal Year (FY) ’21-’22, resulting in $200K set aside for public art programs such as the Community Equity Public Art Project described below.
+This formalized process began in Fiscal Year (FY) ’21-’22, resulting in $200K set aside for public art programs such as the Public Art Equity Project described below.
 Plans are underway for investing the $236K from FY ’22-’23 and an estimated $271K from FY ’23-’24, including some current opportunities listed below:

 Arts and Culture Committees